Interacting Regional Policies in Containing a Disease: Simulation Details

 The summation includes the term for spread from $\ell$ to still within $\ell$.
 If $\ell$ is quarantined at time $t$, then $y_{\ell,t}=0$.
 Expected recovery at each period $r_{\ell,t}$ is calculated as:

 Finally, we set $w_{\ell, t}<0.01$ to be zero, to avoid implementation issues with floating point calculations.
 Setting a lower value to truncate at would improve the performance of the proactive jurisdiction policies, as they would be more sensitive to detected cases in other jurisdictions.
+We set $w_{\ell, 1}=0$, for all jurisdictions.
+Thus, the $w_{\ell, t}$ values remain at zero until at least one infection is detected somewhere.

-\paragraph*{Uniform and Lax Policies} We run two simulation variants for both the proactive and internally-based policy: one in which all states are as conservative as possible, setting $x=1$ and a second in which four regions set a higher threshold of $x=5$; in the proactive case, these lax regions also act myopically, following the internal jurisdiction-based policy.
+\paragraph*{Uniform and Lax Policies} We run two simulation variants for both the proactive and reactive policies: one in which all states are as conservative as possible, setting $x=1$ and a second in which four regions set a higher threshold of $x=5$.
+In the proactive case, the lax jurisdictions follow a reactive policy in addition to using the higher threshold value.

 We choose $x=5$ to simulate lax thresholds.
-In the United States, New York state issued a stay at home order when 0.07\% of the state population was infected, which scaled to our populations of 3500 that is equivalent to a threshold of 2.73 \citeNew{nyorder, covidtracking}.
-When scaled to match our population of 3500, Florida began re-opening with a threshold of 6.15, and some countries never locked down \citeNew{floridaorder, covidtracking, swedeninfo}.
-In our stylized model, quarantines are more aggressive as they cut contact completely.
+In the United States, New York state issued a stay at home order when 0.07\% of the state population was infected, which scaled to our populations of 3500 that is equivalent to a threshold of 2.73 \cite{nyorder, covidtracking}.
+When scaled to match our population of 3500, Florida began re-opening with a threshold of 6.15, and some countries never locked down \cite{floridaorder, covidtracking, swedeninfo}.
+The quarantines in our stylized model are more aggressive, as they cut contact completely.